fvalle1/translationproblem/README.md

 I read [this tweet](https://twitter.com/veitchtweets/status/884391184734597120), so I decided to do it!

-just change key value..I'm a bit worried about sharing my google password
+Since I'm a bit worried about sharing my google password, you have to get a google API key.

-You can get yours following instructions at [https://cloud.google.com/translate/docs/getting-started](https://cloud.google.com/translate/docs/getting-started)
+It's Simple, follow instructions at: [https://cloud.google.com/translate/docs/getting-started](https://cloud.google.com/translate/docs/getting-started)

+When you have a copy of your key put it in a file called KEYFILE...easy!